Football at the Mediterranean Games

-Football has been played consistently at the Mediterranean Games since the year 1951 for men.
-Italy and Spain are the most successful teams.
-From 1991, national teams are not allowed, which means only youth teams participate in the tournament.
+Football has been played consistently at the Mediterranean Games since 1951 for men and since 2026 for women.

+Italy is the most successful team with four titles.
+From 1991, senior national teams are not allowed, which means only youth teams participate in the tournament.

+In 2025, the International Committee of the Mediterranean Games decided, following a proposal from the Libyan Olympic Committee, to replace the football tournament with a futsal tournament from the 2030 Mediterranean Games in Priština, in order to reduce organisational costs.